-He asked if I watched the actual interview, and I admitted I did not, however there was no video linked to the story either.
-He specifically mentioned crafting the Kelowna Accord with Indigenous leaders that former (thank you, God) Prime Minister, Stephen Harper, crushed the minute he came into office.
+He asked if I watched the actual interview, and I admitted I did not, however there was no video linked to the story.
+He specifically mentioned crafting the Kelowna Accord with Indigenous leaders that former Prime Minister, Stephen Harper, crushed the minute he came into office.

-Of course I am aware of Mr. Martin’s efforts, and I do not, in any way, demean them.
-I recognize the depth of his work is far more than any other Prime Minister, sitting or not.
-I absolutely acknowledge Mr. Martin’s role in that Accord and I would note I have used that Accord as an example in several conversations on the potential for moving forward (and it’s the third reason I came to despise Harper as PM).
+Of course I am aware of Mr. Martin’s efforts; I absolutely acknowledge Mr. Martin’s role in that Accord and I would note I have used that Accord as an example in several conversations on the potential for moving forward (and it’s the third reason I came to despise Harper as PM).
 But, again, that’s precisely why I took especial exception to his words.

-To get to his point, he was saying the Indigenous problem with Canadians is based in ignorance, a lack of history knowledge moreso than racism.
-I said I do understand that as in large part, I believe racism is ignorance too – however we have to be careful of how we state things too, because there is more to it than that.
+To get to his point, he said the Indigenous problem with Canadians is based in ignorance, a lack of history knowledge moreso than racism.
+I said I do understand that as in large part, I believe racism is ignorance, however we have to be careful of how we state things too.
+I sensed this thought wasn’t particularly appreciated.

-It’s at this point, I wish I’d been able to think to say more about that, but he had to go and his last comment was that he still feels that to call Canadians racist will not help in the work to help the Indigenous.
-Sigh.
+It was at this point he had to go and his final comment was that he feels that calling Canadians racist will not help in the work to help the Indigenous.

-It was after we hung up, that I thought about all the people my friends, acquaintances, and anti-racism workers encounter on that daily basis.
+After we hung up, I thought about all the people my friends, acquaintances, and anti-racism workers encounter on that daily basis.
 I thought about all of those who, like that racist video creator, remain fully and willfully ‘ignorant’ of facts, I wondered about the rest of the Canadians who actually are aware of the inequities, the injustices, the utter horrors of their country’s history.

-I wonder, Mr. Martin, what do you say about them, and how would you reply to questions such as:
+I wonder what Mr. Martin would say about them, and how would he’d reply to questions such as: